Linus-Jonsson/Linus-Jonsson/README.md

 # Welcome to my GitHub

-My name is Linus Jonsson and I'm an aspiring game programmer.
+My name is Linus and I'm an aspiring game programmer.

 You will find my portfolio and CV at: